juriad/advent2023/README.md

 I liked that I could represent the capabilities of every tile with a set (bit mask in fact).
 The second task made me remmeber the sweeping algorithm; there was just extra care needed due to horizontal pipes.

+## Turing Plus

+While Modula was compiling yesterday, I prepared another language as a backup, which I ended up using today.
+Turing Plus is decent, does its job.
+I liked the support for dynamic arrays and no hassle input and output.

+Immediately after reading the task, I knew how to represent the galaxy - list of points and list of sizes of rows and columns in prefix arrays.
+This allows to compute distances in constant time.
+The second part was expected and easy.
+I just had to switch from using ints to reals because my poor ints overflowed.

 # Lists

 ## Language pool